383 Comments

 Expand full comment

-RAISSA's avatar
+Raissa's avatar

 Really -- we each know in our hearts we are warriors as do our partners, husbands and children and anyone who gets in the way of our protecting and caring for them.
 So, let's give up the surrender to how they want us to dress, act and speak.
 I'm tired.
 Are you?